fischer-matthias/kicken.fun/README.md

-# Soccer PWA
+# kicken.fun
-Is an offline application that is able to record game information without the need of a network connection.
+Is an angular pwa that is able to record game information without the need of a network connection.
 The player information is directly fetched from fupa.net.

 ## Features
 - Countdown